hallettj/hallettj.github.com/_posts/2009-07-02-how-to-install-haskell-platform-on-ubuntu-jaunty.markdown

     make
     sudo checkinstall -y

+This will build and install a deb package called `haskell-platform`.
+If you ever want to remove Haskell Platform just uninstall that package.

 If all of the above worked, you should be good to go.
 You compile Haskell code with `ghc`.
 You can run an interactive read-eval-print-loop with `ghci`.
 And you can install Haskell libraries with `cabal`.

 *Updated 2009-07-23*: Added zlib1g-dev to list of build dependencies.
+Thanks Jack Siler and Fernand.
+*Updated 2009-08-01*: Added step for installing checkinstall.
+Thanks Paulo.